DBT GROUPS & SUPPORT GROUP

 Denver DBT’s entire program takes approximately 40 weeks to complete.
-We divide the skill sets into 8-10 week modules with re-evaluation at the end of each module.
+We divide the skill sets into 8-10 week modules with review at the end of each module.
 Repeating the program two or three times allows for increased proficiency.
 Many people find this additional practice quite helpful in honing their DBT skills.
 Our groups are “open” in that (after completing the intake process) individuals may start at any time during the modules.

-In addition to DBT, we are currently accepting intakes for a Support Group (for close friends and family members of those struggling with personality disorders and/or major mental illness).
-Being close to someone who is struggling with a personality disorder or major mental illness can bring up painful feelings such as helplessness, anger and loneliness.
+In addition to DBT, we are currently accepting intakes for a Support Group (for close friends and family members of those struggling with personality disorders and/or mental illness).
+Being close to someone who is struggling with a personality disorder or mental illness can bring up painful feelings such as helplessness, anger and loneliness.

 This group offers a supportive environment to help navigate the difficulties that can be experienced in these close relationships.
 This is accomplished in part through members sharing their experiences and struggles with others in similar situations.
 Additionally, the group teaches DBT tools and techniques to help members effectively communicate with their loved one while caring for themselves.